OlympusDAO-Education/Documentation/basics/migration.md

 {% hint style="info" %}
 For this article, we added V1 and V2 after each token name to help you differentiate between the old and new tokens.
-Partner wbsites, price aggregators, or your wallet will not display the version information.
+Partner websites, price aggregators, or your wallet will not display the version information.
 {% endhint %}